2013 SCHOLARSHIP RECIPIENTS

 VANESSA TAPIA Vanessa dreams of becoming the first child in her family to graduate from college.
 Her family emigrated from Mexico, and for the past seventeen years her family has worked as farm laborers.
 Growing up she has seen her parents wake up at 4:00 am to get ready to toil in the fields from sunrise to sunset.
 Her parents are her number one inspiration to go to college and get a good job.
 In the future she wants to give back to them so that they do not have to work so hard in the fields.
 In the fall she will be attending California State University, Los Angeles where she will major in Biology.
 Her career goal is to become a medical doctor so she can help her parents and give back to her community.
 She stated, “I dream of helping people feel better.”

 ALEJANDRO VASQUEZ Alejandro, like all the other recipients, honors and appreciates his parents for the hard work they do every day as farmworkers to support their family.
-And, like the other students, will be the first in the family to attend college.
-His motivation to succeed in college comes from his parents because of their sacrifice and also as the oldest of four children he wants to be positive role model for his siblings.
+And, like the other students, he will be the first in the family to attend college.
+His motivation to succeed in college comes from his parents because of their sacrifice and also as the oldest of four children he wants to be a positive role model for his siblings.
 His compassion for others and patience led him to working with special needs children in sporting events.
 In the fall Alejandro will be attending Reedley College and will transfer either to California State University, Fresno or University of California, Berkeley.
-His ultimate education goal is to pursue a Masters Degree and, in the future, to help other students with financial scholarships.
+His ultimate goal is to pursue a Master’s Degree and to help other students with financial scholarships.